 These interactive and engaging lessons are completely free of charge and open to the public, no reservations required.

 *Spanish speaking instructors are available at each class.

-Check back soon for our summer and fall schedule!
+Check back soon for our fall schedule!

 The Workforce Development Department at Cherry Health offers many professional trainings available to the public.
 Please see below for a list of upcoming trainings.
 To register for any of the trainings listed, please fill out the registration form.

 Diabetes is one of the top 10 chronic health conditions in the U.S. today.
 This course will explore the different medications for Type 1, Type 2 and gestational diabetes.
 We will discuss the medications, uses, side effects and appropriateness in pregnancy.
 We will discuss how to determine the most appropriate medication and different combinations and how to insure that you have the most up to date information.
 Participants who successfully complete the course will be awarded 1 hour of nursing continuing education.